 Upon favorable recommendation from the board, your application will be assigned to a background investigator.
 The investigator will conduct a thorough background investigation to verify your qualifying credentials, review any criminal record, and verify personal references.
 Background investigations will be reviewed and forwarded to the Chief of Police for recommendation for a final interview.

-Following the final interview, the Chief of Police will make the final determination on whether to make an offer of employment.
+If chosen to move forward following the background investigation, you will be invited to a command staff interview.
+The Chief of Police will make the final determination on whether to make an offer of employment.
 All offers of employment will be contingent on satisfactory results of a criminal history check and employment verification coordinated by the Human Resources Department.
 Offers for employment for police officer and dispatcher positions will also be contingent on satisfactory results of the following exams:

 The complete selection process from the time your application is considered through the background investigation may take several weeks to accomplish.
-The position will remain open until the best qualified applicant is selected.
+The position will remain open until a good pool of qualified applicants has applied or until the best qualified applicant is selected.

 Applicants may view the status of their application any time by logging into the application system and will be notified by email from the application system when the position is filled.
 In the event that you are not selected for this position, you may apply for a similar or any other position within our department or the University of North Texas.